AryanKushwaha311/AryanKushwaha311/README.md

 I'm Aryan Kushwaha — a Computer Science student who loves turning logic into code. <br> <br>
 Whether it’s solving LeetCode problems at 1AM or building random web apps just for fun, I enjoy learning new things and making stuff work.

-Currently diving deep into Data Structures, Java, Python, and all things backend.
+Currently diving deep into Data Structures, Java, MERN, and all things backend. <br> <br>
 Not trying to be the next Zuckerberg (okay, maybe a little 👀), but I do believe in building something that matters.<br>

 # 💻 Tech Stack: